Aleks334/combinatorial-optimization-travelling-salesman/README.md

 # Travelling Salesman Problem

-Java implementation of the Traveling Salesman Problem (TSP) using greedy algorithm and metaheuristics.
+Java implementation of the Traveling Salesman Problem (TSP) using greedy algorithm and metaheuristics (ant colony).

 ## How to Run